BipedalMammalRescue/french58/Engine/EngineCore/Memory/README.md

 ## NOTES

+TODO: regarding the new allocator, user probably CANNOT access the values in the allocator using pointers, but they must use ID to access them.
+TODO: how to implement data relation in this case? it won't make as much sense to build an index tree into this kind of allocator. (maybe there's a map data structure that works by burning through its nodes instead of jumping between them?)

 TODO: need to change leaf-node deletion algorithm, when merging with right sibling it should copy right sibling into the target for a cleaner code path;
 TODO: probably should change how bp_tree destructs itself? having a reference to the allocator on every node is quite wasting; the internal data structures can have a dispose method for freeing memory; this also helps with the not-so-safe delete method on allocator.